cederberg/simple-admin/README.md

 -q     | Quiet mode.
 Only prints errors to stderr.

-Configured in ```/etc/admin-restart.conf``` using shell script syntax for definin each group with description, start and stop:
+Configured in ```/etc/admin-restart.conf``` using shell script syntax for defining each group with description, start and stop:

 ```
 group_web="Restart the Nginx and Jetty services"